Lambert I of Spoleto

 Lambert I (died 880) was the duke and margrave (dux et marchio) of Spoleto on two occasions, first from 859 to 871 and then from 876 to his death.
 Lambert was the eldest son of Guy I of Spoleto and Itta, daughter of Sico of Benevento.
 He married Judith, daughter of Eberhard of Friuli.

+Rule

 In his first year of rule, he joined Gerard, count of the Marsi; Maielpoto, gastald of Telese; and Wandelbert, gastald of Boiano, to prevent Sawdan, the Saracen emir of Bari, from reentering his city after a campaign against Capua and the Lavorno.
 Despite a bloody battle, he successfully entered Bari.

 In April 860, Lambert joined with Hildebert, count of Camerino, in rebelling against the Emperor Louis II.
 Chased by an imperial army into the Marsi, from there they fled to Benevento and took refuge under Prince Adelchis.
 Louis surrounded the city and pardoned both Lambert and his protector in return for their loyalty.
 Hildebert, however, fled further to Bari.

 In 866, Louis unsuccessfully besieged Landulf II, the count-bishop of Capua.
 He even granted Lambert the county of Capua to continue the siege.
 At that moment, the duchy of Spoleto had reached its greatest extent.

-Lambert left the siege of Capua and went Rome after the election of Adrian II on 13 November 867.
+Lambert left the siege of Capua and went to Rome after the election of Adrian II on 13 November 867.
 On 13 December, Lambert plundered Rome during the papal coronation ceremony.
 He was promptly excommunicated and, as the emperor supported Adrian's pontificate, lost the patronage of Louis.
 It was three years before he rebelled a second time, though.
 In 871, after the emperor greatly increased his power and prestige by capturing Bari, Lambert allied with Guaifer of Salerno, Sergius II of Naples, and Adelchis of Benevento and entered into open revolt against the emperor.
 The Saracens, however, landed new forces and attacked Salerno.
 Adelchis, who had imprisoned the emperor while Lambert was staying in Benevento, released his captive to lead the forces against the infidels.
-The free emperor immediately deposed Lambert from his imperial position and replaced him with Suppo III, a cousin of his wife Engelberga.
+The newly freed emperor immediately deposed Lambert from his imperial position and replaced him with Suppo III, a cousin of his wife Engelberga.